CSR procurement

 Management of Chemical Substances with Business Partners

-*1. chemSHERPA is a new scheme for sharing information about the chemical substances in products in the supply chain.
-Through widespread adoption the scheme aims to reduce the burden on those providing and receiving information
+*chemSHERPA is a scheme for sharing information about the chemical substances in products in the supply chain.
+Its intent is to reduce the burdens on those providing and receiving information.

 TAMRON has adopted a policy of non-use of conflict-affected minerals as raw materials to fulfill its social responsibility in its procurement practices.